UsernameTaken420/veritasVeniat/content/posts/picoctf3.md

 us another piece of the flag and the tip "I love making websites on my Mac, I can Store a lot of information there.".

 To my memory, the one standout thing from working on macs is the `.DS_Store` file, which indeed gives us the last piece of the flag!

+## Who are you?

+Another entertaining one to recapitulate on the basics, first step is accessing the given url and... we are immediately met with "Only people who use the official PicoBrowser are allowed on this site!", easy enough to circumvent, just need to `curl` the website with `-H "User-agent: PicoBrowser"` and we're in, right?

+### Not yet

+We're now shown "I don't trust users visiting from another site.".
+Cryptic, but I think I get what it's going for, we could probably pretend we're visiting from the same site with `--referer [URL]` and this nets us our next clue: "Sorry, this site only worked in 2018.".

+HTTP date headers are an easy enough thing, just throw in that good old -H "Date: Tue, 15 Nov 2018 08:12:31 GMT".

+### A Hydra with too many headers

+Up ahead, we've got the first clue that calls for some actual googling, "I don't trust users who can be tracked.".
+Simple enough, there is such a thing as `-H "DNT: 1"` which stands for Do Not Track, apparently.

+Our cryptic next clue, and the one that took me the longest to figure out, is "This website is only for people from Sweden.".
+This sent me on a fool's errand of trying different approaches:

+1) Try to dig up a relevant HTTP header to include the country code, such as `X-Country-Code`, `Country` or `User-Origin-Countrycode`
+2) `X-Language`, `Accept-Language` and `Content-Language` for `se`, `sv` and `sv-SE`.
+3) Attempt to use a swedish website as `Host: [site url]`

+In the end, after a bunch of attempts, I turned to look at headers that could let me use an IP address and settled on taking a random address from Sweden and passing it through `-H "X-forwarded-for: [swedish IP]"`.
+In the end, this was the correct solution, but I did gain some experience in looking at lists of valid HTTP headers that might be considered uncommon.

+### Getting tack-y

+My patience already wearing thin, I looked at what I hoped would be the last clue: "You're in Sweden but you don't speak Swedish?"

+**facepalm**

+One `-H "Accept-Language: sv"` and we were in, the flag ripe for the taking!